 - 1. To convert a given galvanometer into (a) an ammeter of range, say 2A and (b) a voltmeter of range 4V. - 2.
-To study I-V characteristics of a semiconductor diode in forward and reverse bias. - 3.
-To study characteristics of a Zener diode and to determine its reverse breakdown voltage. - 4.
-To study the characteristics of pnp/npn transistor in common emitter configuration. - 5.
-To determine refractive index of a glass slab using a traveling microscope. - 6.
-To observe polarization of light using two polaroids - 7.
-Identification of diode, LED, transistor, IC, resistor, capacitor from mixed collection of such items. - 8.
-Use of multimeter to (i) identify base of transistor, (ii) distinguish between npn and pnp type transistors, (iii) see the unidirectional flow of current in case of diode and an LED, (iv) check whether a given electronic component (e.g. diode, transistors, IC) is in working order. - 9.
+To study I-V characteristics of a semi-conductor diode in forward and reverse bias. - 3.
+To determine refractive index of a glass slab using a traveling microscope. - 4.
+Identification of diode, LED, transistor, IC, resistor, capacitor from mixed collection of such items. - 5.
+Use of multimeter to (i) identify base of transistor, (ii) distinguish between npn and pnp type transistors, (iii) see the unidirectional flow of current in case of diode and an LED, (iv) check whether a given electronic component (e.g. diode, transistors, IC) is in working order. - 6.
 Charging and discharging of a capacitor.